Anchor

 The accounts needed in this context are:

-• taker: the user that accepted the terms of the maker` and is making the exchange
+• taker: the user that accepts the terms of the maker and is making the exchange

 • maker: the user that initially set the terms